 So, lesson number one in becoming well-written: be well-read.
 But don’t read just anything, and don’t force yourself if you know you’re reading something that was poorly done or worse–is self-serving.
 There have been many times that I skipped huge sections of a book I was reading because the self-aggrandizing vibe coming off every page overwhelmed the story the author was trying to tell.

 Just remember, though, whatever you read or write, whether it is amazing or very poorly done, can elicit lessons.
-I recently read a short story by Sir Arthur Conan Doyle, “The Hound of the Baskervilles,” which is considered the greatest murder mystery of all time (according to the book’s back cover).
-It was my first ever reading of a Sherlock Holmes story.
+One of Sir Arthur Conan Doyle’s best stories is “The Hound of the Baskervilles,” which is considered one of the greatest murder mysteries ever written.
+It was my first reading of a Sherlock Holmes story.

 The greatest lesson I learned from Doyle’s writing style is that he was a master of structure and suspense.
 I wouldn’t study the story for lessons about character development, because he never made me care deeply about any of the characters.
 But he made me want to know what would happen next.